 Students in this program have a good track record of receiving financial aid from both university and federal fellowships.
 Graduates of this program most commonly obtain jobs in industry, government organizations, consulting, and continue on to advanced education to enter academia.

 Application information: http://www.che.arizona.edu/graduates-application-information

-In early January of the junior year, students submit an online application to the Graduate College, specifying chemical engineering as major subject.
-The student will also have the opportunity to indicate explicitly that the application is for AMP ChE.
-After acceptance to the AMP program, students register during their senior (fourth) year to take a combination of undergraduate and graduate courses.
-These courses will serve both as electives for the BS degree and as core or elective courses for the MS. In the fifth and final year, students focus on graduate course work and their thesis or project. (http://www.che.arizona.edu/sites/default/files/amp_che.pdf)
+Students who have completed a minimum of 75 units are eligible to apply, usually early in the second semester of the student’s junior year (September or January).
+The student must create an account in GradApp (https://apply.grad.arizona.edu) and submit an online application to the Chemical Engineering AMP.
+(See https://grad.arizona.edu/catalog/programinfo/CHEMSCHEAMP) for more details.
+Once students have completed 90 units (usually at the end of their junior year’s second semester) and have a 3.30 or higher GPA, they may be accepted into the AMP.
+After acceptance to the AMP program, students register during their senior (fourth) year to take a combination of undergraduate and graduate courses and are classified as undergraduate students.
+The graduate courses can double-count, serving both as electives for the BS degree and as core or elective courses for the MS. After completing the BS, student are then eligible to be fully accepted as MS degree students.
+In the fifth and final year, students focus on graduate course work and their thesis or project.

 Required test(s): No GRE needed for AMP Eligibility criteria: